paulobueno/java-basics/Notes/notes.md

 2D arrays are also named `matrix`, where you can store values for columns and rows in the same object (array inside another array).
 The generalization of `matrix` (2D or more dimensions), is named `tensor`.
 This name has influenced the name of `tensorflow`, a library that make `matrix` computation efficient.

+## Method Overloading and Method Signature
+When creating method overload, you have to create diferent signatures with the same method's name.
+A method signature is compose by:
+- Method's name
+- Parameters types
+- Parameters orders